Training in Winter

 I sucked at all three of them.
 By now I even do some yoga exercises while people watch and I don’t care.
 I stand on my hands like some Indian sadhu.

-Yes, I can use metaphors as headlines now again.
-I can stretch in front of pedestrians or or move above and below bars while drug dealers or police officers are standing nearby.
-I am free to do whatever I like.
+Yes, you can use metaphors as headlines again.
+You can stretch in front of pedestrians or move above and below bars while drug dealers or police officers are standing nearby.

-Google wants to limit myself, but ultimately I can do whatever I want despite them.
-I write for you not Google.
-I don’t create content for the engine or machine.
-I’m training in winter too.
+Google wants to limit yourself, but ultimately you can do whatever you want despite them.
+You write for youself not Google.
+You don’t create content for the engine or machine.
+It’s like training in winter as well.

 It’s much harder to get visitors without Google.
 It’s much harder to train in winter when snow, ice or mud is in your way.

-I balance or climb up wet handrails now.
-Maybe next winter I will manage to do it on snow or ice-covered ones.
+You balance or climb up wet handrails.
+Maybe next winter you will manage to do it on snow or ice-covered ones.
 When I started parkour I wasn’t even able to stand for a second there.

 When the snow and the ice melt and it’s not wet anymore you see why it’s great to train in winter.